 In order to be recognized as child-friendly, municipalities have to demonstrate improvement in five areas: 1) child and adolescent participation; 2) child rights awareness-raising; 3) child-friendly legal framework and policies; 4) regular reporting on the situation of children; and 5) coordinating mechanisms to promote cross-sectoral planning to guarantee the full protection of children and adolescents.
 Specific indicators are assigned to evaluate the performance in each of the five areas.

 Municipalities that show improvement in each of these areas are awarded gold, silver or bronze status based on the level of improvement they achieved.
 The evaluation is conducted by a panel made of up of UNICEF, the IFAM, a member of the non-governmental organizations’ coalition (COSECODENI) and a representative of the private sector.
 The accreditation is valid for a two-year period and it can be renewed for another two if there is evidence of improvement.

-To date, one cycle of the CAI has been completed.
-The cycle (2015-2017) recognized 32 municipalities as child-friendly.
 Currently, UNICEF is working on a new accreditation cycle that will begin in 2018.

 List of child friendly cities in Costa Rica